nichisoft/rmiexample/README.md

 Then open another os shell goto bin folder and run command to start Server: java MyServer Then open another os shell goto bin folder and run command to start Client: java MyClient

-To use rmiregistry create an environment os variable PATH to point jdk/bin folder installation.
+To use rmiregistry command create an environment os variable PATH to point jdk/bin folder installation.